SuperOfficeDocs/superoffice-docs/docs/api/search/find-selection/new-selection/selection-how-to-search.md

 ___

 The following example demonstrates how to set the criteria for the personalized person entity.
-The criteria says to return all persons where the first name starts with B and ends with Y, or first name starts with R and ends with Y.
+The criteria says to return all persons where the first name starts with B and ends with Y, or the first name starts with R and ends with Y.

 The SQL equivalent is: